valencik/mastersAPSC/documents/thesis/thesis.md

 The Apriori algorithm returns list of association rules that have support and confidence values above the minimum amount specified.
 This list almost certainly contains duplicate information.
 Sometimes of the form A->B and B->A
-In the case of nuclides found in selector values, we often see multiple rules involving various different permutations of a list of common isotopes.
+In the case of nuclides found in selector values, we often see multiple rules involving different permutations of a list of common isotopes.

 %- Program workflow
 It is pretty easily to flatten our data as needed using the MongoDB aggregation framework.